ligato/cn-infra/CODINGSTYLE.md

 # Coding style

-- use `gofmt` to format all the source files.
+- use `gofmt` to format all source files.
-- address issues discovered by `golint` tool.
+- address any issues that were discovered by the `golint` tool.
 - try to follow recommendations in [effective go](https://golang.org/doc/effective_go.html)